 The paging controls are specific to the current search.
 For example, if there are 15 roles, but only four roles match the current search term, then the paging controls will apply only to the four matching roles.

-The bottom-right portion of the User Profile window contains the permissions grid, where user permissions can be viewed and/or changed.
-The permission grid is hidden by default.
-If permissions need to be granted or denied to a user specifically, the permissions grid can be displayed by checking the Permissions check box.
+The Permissions tab contains the permissions grid, where user permissions can be viewed and/or changed.
 If the User Permissions Report has been enabled, a download button will be available to download the User Permissions report for the given user.